 The trails around Olympic during the fall, winter, and especially the spring months pass by countless cascades, seasonal falls, and forest floor rapids.
 With so much water, and so many places to see water tumbling down rocky cliffs, finding the best waterfalls can be difficult.
-Luckily, there are six areas that give you some of the best waterfall locations Olympic National Park has to offer.
+Luckily, there are six areas that give you some of the best Olympic National Park waterfalls.

 1. Donahue Creek Falls

 Located above the gorgeous, rapid filled Skokomish River, Donahue Creek Falls sits along the trail to Flapjack Lake and Gladys Divide.
 After a hike from the Staircase Entrance, see the falls tumble down a deep ravine right next to the trail; the falls also serve as a perfect resting spot along this 15 mile round trip hike.
 With a log going across the top, Donahue Creek is also the perfect place to snap a picture of you being dwarfed by the natural wonder of Olympic National Park.